 Step 6: Add Your Event Feedback Form to Your Website

 After you’ve created your event feedback form, you need to add it to your WordPress website.

 WPForms allows you to add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.

-Do you want to increase the visibility of your event feedback form and encourage more form submissions?
+You might also want to increase the visibility of your event feedback form and encourage more form submissions.
 Try creating a popup feedback form in WordPress and find out how your attendees’ really feel about the events you plan or host.